authgear/authgear-server/docs/specs/roles-groups.md

 - `store-manager` (because it contains `-` which is not an allowed character.)
 - `authgear:admin` (because it starts with a reserved prefix `authgear:`.)

-# The computed roles of a user
+# The effective roles of a user

-The computed roles of a user is the union of
+The effective roles of a user is the union of

 - The roles added directly to the user.
 - The roles of the groups which the user is a member.